GT-CURA/complete_streets/README.md

 # ✨ Features

 - Modular design with three main steps:
-    - Preprocess input points to return lines/points corresponding to interested road segment that can be used for collecting attributes of street elements
+    - Preprocess input points to generate point and line representations of the target road segments
     - Collection of eight element inventories
     - Integration into a final Complete Street Score
 - Flexible: skip elements if you already have alternate datasets